DeltaGMU/PCA_PrimaryServer/server/docs/source/api_students.rst

 .. http:post:: /api/v1/students/new

    An endpoint that creates a new student in the database given a valid first and last name.

+   :param first_name: The first name of the new student.
+   :param last_name: The last name of the new student.
+   :status 201: When the new student is successfully added to the database.
+   :status 400: When the first or last name of the new student is invalid, or the student already exists in the database

    **Example request**: